-Sunny Mesa is one of the nation's fastest growing cities, and it's no wonder why.
-With beautiful weather, a variety of urban experiences, and job growth that's more stable than other parts of the country, Mesa offers plenty to its trade school graduates.
+Sunny Mesa has beautiful weather, a variety of urban experiences, and job growth that's more stable than other parts of the country, according to the Bureau of Labor Statistics(BLS), and offers plenty to its trade school graduates.

 The City of Mesa, Arizona targets a number of industry clusters in its plan to diversify and strengthen its economy.
 These clusters are aerospace, advanced business services, health services, high-tech industries, retail, and tourism.
-The largest percentage of its workforce is in the trade, transportation, and utilities sector, with 355,600 workers employed in the industry.
+Also per the BLS: The largest percentage of its workforce is in the trade, transportation, and utilities sector, with 355,600 workers employed in the industry.
 That is followed by:

 - Health Services